 As you travel the Scottish Highlands, you’ll find an abundance of distilleries and breweries producing fine spirits and ales.
 These drams and brews are well-loved locally, and some have exported to far-flung countries or won prestigious awards.
+So coveted is Scottish whisky that you can even make a whisky investment in the UK so that, as your whisky ages and matures, the value increases to a point where it becomes extremely valuable.
 Today’s post showcases the amazing distilleries and breweries that you can visit in Caithness.
 During a distillery tour or tasting you can learn more about the production process, the history of the local area, and flavour profiles.

 Book ahead for a tour or tasting, or drop in to a local stockist to purchase a locally produced memento of your trip!